terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/extension/README.md

 This example extends an existing PowerVS infrastructure for deployable architectures deployed as full-stack with an additional PowerVS workspace.
 It provisions the following infrastructure on top of deployed Full Stack solution :

-- A PowerVS workspace instance with the following network topology:
+- A **Power Virtual Server workspace** with the following network topology:
     - Creates two private networks: a management network and a backup network
     - Creates one or two IBM Cloud connections in Non PER environment.
     - Attaches the private networks to the IBM Cloud connections in Non PER environment.